MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/02-migrate-sql-server-workloads-azure-vm.md

 1. Launch the Migrate to Azure SQL wizard within the extension in Azure Data Studio.

 1. On **Step 1: Databases for assessment**, select the database you want to migrate, then select **Next**.

-    >[!TIP]
-    > It's recommended to collect performance data and get right-sized Azure recommendations.
+    > **Note**: It's recommended to collect performance data and get right-sized Azure recommendations.

 1. On **Step 2: Assessment results and recommendations**, wait for the assessment to complete, then select **SQL Server on Azure Virtual Machine** as the **Azure SQL** target.

 1. At the bottom of the **Step 2: Assessment results and recommendations** page, select **View/Select** to view the assessment results.
 Select the database to migrate.

-    >[!TIP]
-    > Take a moment to review the assessment results on the right side.
+    > **Note**: Take a moment to review the assessment results on the right side.

 1. On **Step 3: Azure SQL target**, select an Azure account and your target SQL Server on Azure Virtual Machine.